How to Determine Whether Street Traffic Signal Lights Require Replacement?

 Solar Mobile Traffic Signal Light

-ict standards.
-Any deviation in color, like red taking on a purple hue or green turning yellow, can cause confusion among traffic participants.
-This color change, often due to bulb aging, light – source quality issues, or discolored lamp covers, can lead to misunderstandings of the signals and potential safety hazards.
-When such color deviations occur in street traffic signal lights, replacement is a must.
+The colors of street traffic signal lights must adhere to strict standards.
+Any color deviation, like red taking on a purple hue or green turning yellow, can cause confusion among traffic participants.
+Bulb aging, light – source quality issues, or discolored lamp covers often cause this color change, which can lead to misunderstandings of the signals and potential safety hazards.
+When such color deviations occur in street traffic signal lights, we must replace them.

-• Flickering or Out – of – Order: Frequent flickering, intermittent outages, or complete failure of street traffic signal lights can severely disrupt the normal flow of traffic.
+• Flickering or Out – of – Order: Frequent flickering, intermittent outages, or complete failure of street traffic signal lights can severely disrupt the normal traffic flow.
 This not only creates chaos at intersections but also significantly increases the likelihood of traffic accidents.
-For example, a sudden failure of a green light in street traffic signal lights can bring vehicle and pedestrian movement to a halt, resulting in congestion.
-As soon as such problems are detected, immediate replacement of the street traffic signal lights should be arranged.
+For example, a sudden failure of a green light in street traffic signal lights can halt vehicle and pedestrian movement, resulting in congestion.
+As soon as we detect such problems, we should arrange immediate replacement of the street traffic signal lights.

 Frequent Malfunctions in Street Traffic Signal Lights

-If a street traffic signal light malfunctions repeatedly within a specific time frame, say, within a month, even if it can be repaired each time, this frequent breakdown indicates underlying stability issues.
+If a street traffic signal light malfunctions repeatedly within a specific time frame, say, within a month, even if we can repair it each time, this frequent breakdown indicates underlying stability issues.
 There could be severe aging or damage to internal components.
 In the long run, replacing the street traffic signal light with a new one is a more reliable solution to ensure continuous and smooth traffic operation.

 Service Life and Aging Degree of Street Traffic Signal Lights